jsime/anyevent-mattermost/README.md

 For more explanation of event types, hope that the Mattermost project documents them at some point.
 For now, [Data::Dumper](https://metacpan.org/pod/Data::Dumper) based callbacks are your best bet.

-## ping

-    $mconn->ping();

-Pings the Mattermost server over the WebSocket connection to maintain online status and ensure the connection remains alive.
-You should not have to call this method yourself, as start() sets up a ping callback on a timer for you.

 ## send

     $mconn->send( \%message );